Revisiting the Los Angeles Kings’ Trade for Kevin Fiala

 Liam Ohgren, Minnesota Wild (Amy Irvin / The Hockey Writers)

 The main part of the trade has become Faber, and for good reason.
 The right-handed defenseman has been nothing short of a star for the Wild since entering the organization.
-Last season he captained the University of Minnesota where he had four goals and 27 points in 38 games.
+In the 2022-23 season, he captained the University of Minnesota where he had four goals and 27 points in 38 games.
 He was the top defenseman for one of the best schools in the United States and signed his entry-level contract in the spring.

-In his rookie campaign this season he has only improved.
-He has cemented himself in the NHL with a full-time role as a defensive defenseman who happens to have six goals and 38 points in 66 games.
-In the year of Connor Bedard, Faber has positioned himself as the likely runner-up in the Calder Trophy race, the award given to the top rookie player each season.
-While Faber is highly unlikely to win, a second-place finish would be impressive in a season with other top rookies such as Luke Hughes, Logan Cooley, Marco Rossi, and more.
-While he has yet to play a full season as a professional, there is no doubt Faber is a bonafide star, poised to have a long NHL career.
+In his rookie campaign, he only improved.
+He has cemented himself in the NHL with a full-time role as a defensive defenseman who happens to have eight goals and 47 points in 82 games.
+In the year of Connor Bedard, Faber was the runner-up in the Calder Trophy race, the award given to the top rookie player each season.
+While he did not win the award, Faber beat out a strong rookie class that contained Luke Hughes, Logan Cooley, Marco Rossi, and more.
+Now in the 2024-25 season, Faber continues to lead Minnesota’s blueline as an elite, two-way defenseman.

 With the options available at the time, the Kings made a smart, fair trade that has helped them in the short and long term.
 They brought in Fiala, an elite winger, and extended him on a long-term deal where he is set to help them win a Stanley Cup.
 For the Wild, they got great value in a trade that could have been very lopsided, and they have set themselves up well in the long term by adding two young assets with enormous potential.